Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Project Client

-When you create an project client, you need to make the decision to use synchronous or asynchronous client.
+When you create a project client, you need to make the decision to use synchronous or asynchronous client.
 Use either:

 ```python
 from azure.ai.projects import AIProjectClient